 The second way is briefly described above, in which the request-executing validators can earn some extra ORAI tokens by executing test cases and data sources.
 Similar to the first way, 70% of the total transaction fee is extracted as a reward for the first three parties mentioned earlier.
 The remaining 30% is saved to reward validators for the newly committed block.
 Nevertheless, this second way only occurs when there is at least a report broadcast to the Oraichain network at the end of a block.

-In order to keep the value of ORAI token, holders must stake their token to the Oraichain network.
+In order to keep the value of ORAI token, holders can stake their token to the Oraichain network and earn an estimated APR of 29%.
 The rewarding token is divided based on the number of tokens that a holder is staking to a validator.

-Slashing is a mechanism to punish bad behavior of validators in aspects of AI API quality, response time, and availability.
+Slashing is a mechanism to penalize misbehaviors of validators in aspects of AI API quality, response time, and availability.